 Morgan also helped produce one of the better young hitters in the conference in 2015 in freshmen outfielder Nathan Thyssen.
 Thyssen led the nation in triples with 11.
 As a team the Falcons finished third in the NACC in runs scored with 296.
 Morgan preaches quality at bats to his team and the Falcons delivered by ranking eighth nationally in 2015 with 203 walks.
 That number also led the NACC.

 Morgan is familiar with Kapco Park, the home of CUW Baseball, having spent the past three seasons with the Lakeshore Chinooks, a member of the Northwoods League.
-After being the lead assistant in 2012, Morgan was named head coach in 2013 and also served in that capacity in 2014.
+After being the lead assistant in 2012, Morgan was named head coach in 2013, and will be serving as head coach for the fourth straight season in 2016.
 With the Chinooks, Morgan coaches student-athletes from high-level Division I programs, as well as top professional prospects across the country.
 Morgan has coached players from LSU, UCLA, Florida, Notre Dame, Vanderbilt and Arkansas, among other elite Division I programs.

 The Falcons 2014 season under Morgan was a successful one as they posted a 23-19 record and finished second in the Northern Athletics Collegiate Conference Tournament.
 CUW, which was predicted to finish eighth in the preseason poll, hit its stride midway through the season, winning 12 straight games from April 13-27.